dowjones/intentionjs/_includes/customAxes.md

    // for contexts arranged in
    // greatest-to-least order
+   // (exits array when the measure
-   return measure >= context.min;
+   //  is greater than the minimum) return measure >= context.min;

    // for contexts arrange in
    // least-to-greatest order
+   // (exits array when the measure
+   //  is less than the maximum)
    return measure <= context.max;

    // the default matcher function